 1. The AMF determines that a network slice that requires slice re-mapping occurs.

-2. From AMF to PCF: AM Policy Association ID, S-NSSAI that requires slice re-mapping, Allowed NSSAI.
+2. From AMF to PCF: AM Policy Association ID, S-NSSAI that requires slice re-mapping.

 If the AMF has received a PCR trigger that instructs the AMF to interact with PCF when a network slice that requires slice re-mapping occurs and the AMF determined in step 1 that a network slice that requires slice re-mapping occurs, the AMF triggers AM Policy Association modification procedure to PCF.